DAILY DISCIPLINE #190

 God had directed Moses to write the first five books of our Bible.
 Now, He is charging Joshua to follow what they said.
 Joshua 1:8 tells us how Joshua was to get that word internalized.
 Let's list what God told him.

 A. Don't let this book depart from your mouth.
-In other words, we are to speak God's word over our own life to our self.
+In other words, we are to speak God's word over our own life to ourselves.

 B. Meditate on it day and night.
 We are meant to "chew on God's word" much like a cow chews his cud.
 We keep chewing over what we have already chewed and each time gain new and fresh insights.
 This is the eternal word of God and therefore what we can learn is inexhaustible.